Ultra-28/Assignment-1/Assignment-1/README.md

 It is saved in a local dom storage so it isnt removed upon a refresh

 The other features include a service page with its subsections, a contact-us section(with a google map embedded into it), and a interactive page for an about us, with the images clickable to enlarge it below

+It is also mobile responsive, with its headers rearranging to a vertical arrangement to better fit the style arrangement